 Universal binary malware can run on old Macs, too.
 (Image credit: Kaspersky)

 While Apple boasts about the extremely high percentage of iPhone, iPad, and iPod touch devices that are rapidly upgraded to each major new version of iOS, such is not necessarily the case with Macs and OS X.

 Based on the newly released Net Applications data for November 2016, it appears that Sierra has been installed on nearly one third of the Macs that were used for Web browsing last month.
 Meanwhile, El Capitan, which has been out for over a year and is still being supported, is currently tied with Sierra at one third of the Mac market share, and Yosemite is in third place at just over one-fifth of the active installed base.

 All older versions of OS X, though, together comprise more than 14.1% of the Internet-using Mac installed base.

 In other words, about 1 in every 7 Macs in use today is no longer getting security updates.
 This makes non-upgraded or non-upgradeable Macs a potentially significant target (roughly 20 to 30 million computers) for criminals interested in infecting a large quantity of devices.*

 Anyone still using a Mac that cannot be upgraded to Sierra, or at least El Capitan, should strongly consider buying new hardware if they can afford it.

-What can you do if Yosemite is not supported on your Mac and you can't afford to buy a new computer?
+What can you do if Sierra is not supported on your Mac and you can't afford to buy a new computer?